bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 We'll save some time for like pure Q&A at the end, but obviously if there's something that you just want to touch on now, I'm not going to stop you.
 Oops.
 All right.

+## Jason Hughes' Background in Bitcoin Mining

+Jason Hughes: 00:01:28

 So who am I?
 I don't go to these conferences that often, so most people here don't recognize me.
 I'm Jason Hughes.
-I was known in the Bitcoin talk and whatnot as WizKid057.
+I was known in the BitcoinTalk and whatnot as WizKid057.
 I kind of dropped the kid part after a while.
-When I got into my 40s, I figured that was a little silly, So I'm just WK057 now, VP of engineering and development at Motion Mining.
+When I got into my 40s, I figured that was a little silly, So I'm just WK057 now, VP of engineering and development at MARA Mining.
 And I formerly operated the Eligius mining pool with Luke from like 2011 to 2017.
 We mined like 10,000 blocks, 300,000 somewhat Bitcoin.
 Cool stuff.